Scandinavian Executive logo

 When change can't wait

-When what needs to be done can no longer be postponed
+When what needs to be done can't be put off any longer

 You already know what needs to be done.
-But something is holding you back.
-Maybe it's culture, loyalties, or leaders who don't take responsibility.
-Then an external force can make a difference.
+But something is holding things back.
+Maybe it's about culture, loyalties, or leaders not taking responsibility.
+That's when an external force can make all the difference.

-For a change that has stuck, another workshop or new strategy is rarely enough.
+For a change initiative that's stuck, another workshop or a new strategy is rarely enough.
 Action is needed.
-Someone who can drive, prioritize and make decisions.
+Someone who can drive, prioritize, and make decisions.

 An interim manager comes in without internal history, but with experience and a clear mission.
-That creates movement.
-And sometimes that's exactly what's needed.
-Someone who can act objectively, business-like and clearly, without getting caught up in considerations.
+This creates momentum.
+And sometimes, that's exactly what's needed.
+Someone who can act objectively, professionally, and clearly, without getting caught up in internal considerations.

-An external leader can also make the decisions that are difficult to make with a history in the company.
-When there are internal loyalties or change fatigue in the organization, it is often easier to accept clarity from someone outside.
+An external leader can also make decisions that are difficult to make when you have a history with the company.
+When there are internal loyalties or change fatigue in the organization, it's often easier to accept clarity from someone outside.

 Interim can be a powerful tool, especially when:

-• the management team does not work as a team
+• the management team isn't working as a team

-• The change has stuck, but the pressure from the board is increasing
+• the change initiative is stuck, but pressure from the board is increasing

-• there is a lack of structure, responsibility or pace
+• there's a lack of structure, accountability, or pace

-A good interim is not just a temporary solution.
-It is an experienced leader who quickly makes things happen.
-Who creates order, provides direction and builds trust, both upwards and within the organization.
+A good interim isn't just a temporary fix.
+It's an experienced leader who quickly gets things moving.
+Someone who creates order, provides direction, and builds trust, both upwards and throughout the organization.

 A different perspective that makes a difference

-With fresh eyes, full focus on the mission, and no internal politics or history, an interim manager can make a real difference.
+With fresh eyes, full focus on the assignment, and no internal politics or history, an interim manager can make a real difference.
 And that's when change gains momentum.
-With someone who can do what needs to be done, when it can no longer wait.
+With someone who can do what needs to be done, when waiting is no longer an option.

 Contact us